basnijholt/addon-otmonitor/otmonitor/DOCS.md

 ### Option: `otgw`

+- Subkey: `type`
+  - Description: The connection type OTGW.
+OTGW supports either `tcp` or `serial`.
+  - This setting is required
+  - Default value: `tcp`
+  - Type: String

 - Subkey: `host`
   - Description: The host or ip to connect to the OTGW.
-  - This setting is required
+  - This setting is required if `type` is `tcp`.
   - Default value: `192.168.1.24`
   - Type: String

 - Subkey: `port`
   - Description: The port to connect to on the OTGW.
-  - This setting is required
+  - This setting is required if `type` is `tcp`.
   - Default value: `6638`
   - Type: Integer

+- Subkey: `device`
+  - Description: The serial device to use for connecting to the OTGW.
+  - This setting is required if `type` is `serial`.
+  - Default value: `/dev/serial0`
+  - Type: String

 - Subkey: `relay_port`
   - Description: The port for relaying opentherm messages.